-Commentary on the Model Trustees' Annual Report and Accounts: Arts Theatre Trust (FRS 102 version) - reissued October 2020
+Commentary on the Model Trustees' Annual Report and Accounts: Arts Theatre Trust (FRS 102 version)- Covid-19 version

 This example is for a company limited by guarantee, operating a theatre and related activities with one trading subsidiary.
-It is a revision of the example developed in 2020.
-The charity has opted to prepare its accounts using the Financial Reporting Standard applicable in the UK and the Republic of Ireland (FRS 102) and follow the Charities SORP (FRS 102).
-To assist preparers to identify what has changed from the previous version the text and figures have been left unchanged as far as practicable and so the story of the fictional charity has not been moved on.
+The charity has prepared its accounts using the Financial Reporting Standard applicable in the UK and the Republic of Ireland (FRS 102) and follow the Charities SORP (FRS 102).